dinesh-singaria/supabase-nextjs-todo/README.md

 ### 3. Configure Environment Variables

-Create a .env.local file in the root directory and add the following:
+Create a .env.local file in the root directory and add the following if you want to connect your own database using supabase:
 ```env
 NEXT_PUBLIC_SUPABASE_URL=<your_supabase_url>
 NEXT_PUBLIC_SUPABASE_ANON_KEY=<your_supabase_anon_key>